Skip to main content

 Tap water is safe to drink

-Malta's tap water is safe and meets EU standards.
-However, it can be heavily chlorinated.
-Many locals and visitors prefer bottled water for taste reasons.
+Malta's tap water meets EU standards and is safe to drink, though it can taste heavily of chlorine.
+Plenty of locals and visitors buy bottled water for that reason.

 LOW